Why you always think your friends are mad at you — even when they’re not

 Certain actions are misinterpreted as rejection

-When we lack clarity over the status of our friendships or are unsure of the intention behind our pal’s statements or actions, we project rejection onto that ambiguity, says Washington D.C.-based friendship expert and psychologist Marisa Franco.
-“We tend to perceive rejection even when it's not there,” she says.
+When we lack clarity over the status of our friendships or are unsure of the intention behind our pal’s statements or actions, we project rejection onto that ambiguity, says Washington, D.C.-based friendship expert and psychologist Marisa Franco.
+“We tend to perceive rejection even when it’s not there,” she says.

-This ambiguity is only amplified with technology, says Tampa-based friendship coach Danielle Jackson.
+This ambiguity is only amplified with technology, says Tampa-based friendship coach Daniell e Jackson.
 It’s difficult to interpret tone through text messages or to determine the reason for a delayed message, making it easier to assume the worst.

 Freelance writer Elsa Cavazos knows her relationships are solid when her friends engage with her on social media.
 “My friends always like all my photos,” the 26-year-old says.
 Whenever she notices her pals aren’t as quick to like a post or suddenly cut down on emoji use in texts, a pit forms in her stomach.
 “I have some friends that are very dry texters, but they’re not dry in person,” she says.
 “If you send ‘K’ then I think you’re mad, but maybe to them sending ‘K’ is whatever.
-And I’ve had those [conversations] where people are like, ‘No I’m not mad, what are you talking about?’”
+And I’ve had those [conversations] where people are like, ‘No I’m not mad, what are you talking about?’ ”

 The actions themselves aren’t necessarily the issue, it’s our interpretations of their meanings.
-We can incorrectly cast meaning onto an unanswered text message and internalize it as a sign of a doomed friendship when, in reality, a friend could be overwhelmed with work, school, or parenting, Levine says.
+We can incorrectly cast meaning onto an unanswered text message and internalize it as a sign of a doomed friendship when, in reality, a friend could be overwhelmed with work, school or parenting, Levine says.

 Sometimes the gesture we wrongly assume is rejection isn’t necessarily an action at all.
-“It’s easy for us to interpret non-communication as the presence of upset feelings,” Vellos says.
+“It’s easy for us to interpret noncommunication as the presence of upset feelings,” Vellos says.
 “It’s important for us to be aware that our interpretation is not the whole story, and we would be better served by doing the thing that feels uncomfortable, which is to reach out and invite a conversation about it.”

 You have a different attachment style than your friends

-From an early age, we develop certain patterns, behaviors, and approaches to relationships, characterized by four different attachment styles: secure, anxious, avoidant and fearful-avoidant.
+From an early age, we develop certain patterns, behaviors and approaches to relationships, characterized by four different attachment styles: secure, anxious, avoidant and fearful-avoidant.
 Markers of secure attachment style are when people can easily trust and accept love and aren’t afraid of intimacy.
 Those with anxious attachment styles have a fear of abandonment and are acute at picking up threats to relationships, Levine says.
 A person with an avoidant attachment style wants more distance in their relationships.
 Fearful-avoidant contains a combination of both anxious and avoidant styles.
-A mismatch in attachment styles — while not a friendship deal breaker — can lead a friend with anxious attachment, for example, to perceive their avoidant pal’s needing space as a rejection and take it personally.
+A mismatch in attachment styles — while not a friendship dealbreaker — can lead a friend with anxious attachment, for example, to perceive their avoidant pal’s needing space as a rejection and take it personally.

 No one attachment style is inherently better than the others, Levine says, but realizing we’re more sensitive when it comes to relationships can help determine if a rift is truly brewing or if each party has different needs.
 If we do realize we require a high level of closeness and validation from friends, prioritize those who readily give that attention, Levine advises: the ones who are always there, the ones who always text back.